Severe hip injuries cause excruciating pain. They affect your ability to do just about anything including standing, sitting, and walking.

 What workers compensation benefits will I receive after hip replacement surgery?

 The benefits you receive will depend on how your injury affects you.
-One benefit is continued medical treatment as I mentioned above.
+One benefit is continued medical treatment as I discussed above.

 Besides medical benefits, the two other main workers compensation benefits are: